sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/api-versioning/api-versioning.md

 ## How API versioning works with Tyk

+API versioning was originally implemented for the legacy Tyk Classic API.
+We took lessons from this and, for Tyk OAS, introduced a more flexible approach.

+#### Tyk OAS API versioning
-When you implement versioning for a **Tyk OAS API**, you're essentially creating distinct iterations of your API, each with its own API definition file, allowing almost complete differentiation of configuration between your API versions.
+With Tyk OAS APIs you're essentially creating distinct iterations of your API, each with its own API definition file, allowing almost complete differentiation of configuration between your API versions.

+#### Tyk Classic API versioning
-With the legacy **Tyk Classic API**, all versions of an API are configured from a single API definition.
+With Tyk Classic APIs all versions of an API are configured from a single API definition.
 This means that they share many features with only a subset available to be configured differently between versions.

 #### Comparison between Tyk OAS and Tyk Classic API versioning